How to get into sport with a disability

 Thankfully, there are a lot of tools online that will help you find your local teams.
-Whether you’re looking for football, wheelchair rugby, basketball, curling, or goalball, there’s lots on offer throughout the country.
+Whether you’re looking for football, wheelchair rugby, basketball, curling, or goalball, there are lots on offer throughout the country.

 The Parasport website is a good place to start.
 You can take a look at a whole host of different sports and find the closest clubs to you just by entering your postcode.